 With the high demand for this course, we have now provided the training material to several training agencies, to facilitate both the Train the Trainer and participant courses in Emergency Scene Traffic Control.
 The BCMSA will maintain the Province-wide database of trained instructors and trained individuals, and will continue to provide Certificates upon completion of the courses.

-Any fire department requiring this training may choose from any of these organizations (listed below), and contact them directly to establish training dates and training rates.
+Any fire department requiring this training may choose from any of the organizations listed on our website, and contact them directly to establish training dates and training rates.

 If you have individuals in your organization trained to facilitate this course in-house, please make sure you have the current edition of the training manual, branded by the BCMSA and BCFTOA.